• Home

 • Open your Google Sheets application.

-• Open the worksheet and click on Extension menu button.
+• Open the worksheet and click on the Extension menu button.

 • Once the ChartExpo-Best Data Visualization Tool drop-down menu shows, click the Open button.